-Startled by the comment, Elliot was uncertain how to respond.
+Elliot was uncertain how to respond, surprised by the disturbing comment.

 "I make it a point to know as much as possible about those I invite here," Dorian added.

 "I'm sorry.
 I don't mean to be rude, but I don't understand how my beliefs or those of my parents relate to the project."